 I went to a nursery school called Tyneholme in Wealdstone, and then first of all I went to a primary school called Pinner Wood and then, in 1954, to one called West Lodge, where I was one of the first ever pupils there.
-All these three schools are still there.
+Pinner Wood and West Lodge schools are still there.

 I was brought up by my mum and dad.
 When I was born, my dad was in the American Army in Germany but when he came home, he became an English teacher in secondary schools.
 In 1948, when I was two, my mum trained to be a primary school teacher.
 When they were young, my parents had been very poor – my father especially.
 They had been brought up in what is now called Tower Hamlets, my mum in Bethnal Green and my father in Whitechapel.

 Some of their parents and grandparents were immigrants from Poland, Russia and Romania and these people spoke a language that some Jewish people speak, Yiddish.
 My parents sometimes spoke bits of Yiddish too, though after English, my father’s best language was French.
-He could also read Latin.
+He could also speak German and read Latin.

 My parents were very, very, very interested in education, schools, learning and books.
 They were very keen that my brother and I should do well at school.
 But at the same time, I have to say they were very funny, humorous people who loved jokes, stories and songs.
 My father loved to sing songs in lots of different languages as well as saying bits of poetry or plays – especially Shakespeare.
 This meant that my head was full of all kinds of words and expressions.